 1. Kochira Katsushikaku Kameari Kouenmae Hashutsujo (Kochikame)

-Finally, the research reflects nostalgia and disenchantment among readers, who watch Weekly Shonen Jump undergo a significant renewal.
-Furthermore, comment what you think and take the opportunity to participate in our WhatsApp .
+Finally, the survey reflects nostalgia and disenchantment among readers, who are watching Weekly Shonen Jump undergo a significant overhaul.
+Also, let us know what you think in the comments and join our WhatsApp .